 About the Right Livelihood Award

-The Right Livelihood Award was established in 1980 to “honour and support courageous people and organisations offering visionary and exemplary solutions to the root causes of global problems”.
+The Right Livelihood Award was established in 1980 to “honour and support courageous people solving global problems”.
 It has become widely known as the 'Alternative Nobel Prize' and there are now 174 Laureates from 70 countries.

 Presented annually in Stockholm, the Right Livelihood Award is usually shared by four Recipients.
 The prize money shared by the Laureates is SEK 3 million (2018) but not always all Laureates receive a cash award.
 Often an Honorary Award is given to a person or group whose work the Jury wishes to recognise but who is not primarily in need of monetary support.
 The prize money is for ongoing successful work, never for personal use.

 Unlike the Nobel Prizes and most other international prizes, the Right Livelihood Award has no categories.
 It recognises that, in striving to meet the human challenges of today’s world, the most inspiring and remarkable work often defies any standard classification.